jyotsanh/ExoStock-Time-series-Forcasting/README.md

 ## Key Components

-1. **Data Collection**: Obtain historical stock price data for Apple Inc. from reliable sources such as financial APIs or datasets.
+1. **Data Collection**: Obtain historical stock price data for Apple Inc. from reliable sources such as financial APIs or datasets.In our case we used data from kaggle.

 2. **Data Preprocessing**: Clean the raw data, handle missing values, and format the data into a suitable format for analysis.